PrashantHirapara/assignment-rest-api/README.md

 - **PostgreSQL**: A reliable and scalable relational database used to store employee and department data.
 - **Spring Boot**: An easy-to-use framework that enables the development of production-grade RESTful APIs.
 - **JPA/Hibernate**: Simplifies database interactions with an Object-Relational Mapping (ORM) layer for smooth data handling.
+- **JasperReports**: Integrated for dynamic report generation in PDF format, displaying employee data grouped by departments.

 ## Prerequisites
 Before you begin, make sure you have the following software installed: